francotheengineer/Flood_detector/README.md

 The dataset for this project can be found here:

 This was created using the file *slice_and_crop.ipynb* in *make_datasets* dir.
-The source data was collected using the search term flood imagery' :
+The source data was collected using the search term 'flood imagery' :
 <http://qldspatial.information.qld.gov.au/catalogue/custom/search.page>

 This yielded these 2 datasets and more: